Best Honey for Cooking

 Can I use honey instead of sugar in savory recipes?

-Yes, honey works excellently in savory cooking.
-Use about 3/4 the amount of honey as sugar called for.
-Honey also adds moisture, acidity, and browning that sugar does not.
-It excels in marinades, glazes, dressings, and sauces where these extra qualities are beneficial.
+Yes — honey works well in savory cooking.
+Use about 3/4 the volume of honey as the sugar called for.
+Honey also contributes moisture, mild acidity, and faster browning (Maillard reaction) that sugar does not.
+It excels in marinades, glazes, dressings, and sauces.
+The one caveat: avoid adding honey too early at high heat — its fructose burns faster than sucrose.

 Why does honey burn when grilling?